 Currently there are more than 3,700 people nationally waiting for a life-saving heart transplant, 89 of whom live here in Wisconsin.
 UW Health is actively recruiting and screening heart failure patients who are interested in participating in this trial.

-In addition to Dr. Smith, the UW team responsible for the transplant includes Dr. Amy Fiedler, UW Health transplant surgeon; Dr. Ravi Dhingra, medical director of UW Health's Heart Failure and Transplant Program; and Stephen DeVries, UW Health procurement specialist.
+In addition to Dr. Smith, the UW team responsible for the transplant includes Dr. Amy Fiedler, UW Health transplant surgeon; Dr. Ravi Dhingra, medical director of UW Health's Heart Failure and Transplant Program; and Stephen DeVries, formerly a UW Health procurement specialist.